 Noah’s Ark, Our School

-The success of our fledgling school is measured by the fact that twice the number of children want to enroll, swelling the student population from 45 to over 90.
+The success of our fledgling school is measured by the fact that twice the number of children want to enroll, swelling the student population from 40 to 90.
 This is wonderful validation for our efforts, but presents us with a number of challenges.

-We need to add two new teachers and one more cook.
-We need more food, more supplies, teaching materials, and more uniforms to accommodate the additional children.
+We need to add a new teacher and cook.
+We need more food, more supplies, teaching materials, and uniforms to accommodate the additional children.